 What happens if a Debt Settlement Offer is rejected?

-If your application for a DSO rejected there is potential to use the money you have acquired and for an IVA if you’re a resident of England, Wales or Norther Ireland, or a trust deed in Scotland.
-You could enter into either of the options above and rather than pay monthly you could agree to clear what you owe using a one-off payment.
+If your application for a DSO rejected there is potential to use the money you have acquired and for an IVA if you’re a resident of England, Wales, or Norther Ireland, or a Trust Deed in Scotland.

 Frequently Asked Questions